mauritz2/100-days-of-code/log.md

 **Learnings:**
 * ``` display: inline``` means elements that would normally line break won't, e.g. < p > elements.
 Width and height cannot be set for inline items.  ``` display: inline``` means the opposite.
 The element will take the full width.
 But you can set its width and height. ``` display: inline-block``` is an inline element for which width and height can be set.

+### Day 28: November 8, 2022

+**Today's Progress**: Continued building the running plan React app, mainly worked on layout and CSS.
+Finished draft of main workout plan view.
+Started on routing to other screens.

+**Learnings:**
+* If adding a class && as a ternary doesn't work because it will add "false" as the class name.
+Better to use ? and then : "" to make sure it doesn't add anything extra as a class.
+*